bipulshahi/NoSQL/lesson_one.md

 * Create one flexible JSON document per product (NoSQL document DB), or
 * Create many tables and ALTER schema often (SQL).

-  Most teams pick the document approach for catalogs because each product can carry its own fields.
+  Mostly we pick the document approach for catalogs because each product can carry its own fields.